mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 20 July 2025

-- The average temperature today is 20.55˚C,
+- The average temperature today is 19.67˚C,
-- With highs of 22.19˚C and lows of 19.83˚C,
+- With highs of 20.47˚C and lows of 19.18˚C,
-- It may feel like 20.28˚C with scattered clouds
+- It may feel like 19.26˚C with few clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 997hPa and humidity is 62%
+- The pressure is 998hPa and humidity is 60%
 - The sun will rise at 04:13 and set at 20:15

 <!-- weather_marker ends -->